Facts about Frederick Douglass

 Frederick Douglass Biography

 Frederick Douglass was born into slavery in Maryland but in 1838, at age 20, he escaped to freedom in New York.
 A few years later he went to work for abolitionist William Lloyd Garrison, travelling and speaking on behalf of Garrison’s paper The Liberator.
 Douglass published his memoir Narrative of the Life of Frederick Douglass, an American Slave in 1845.
 Eloquent, smart and determined, Douglass gained fame as a speaker, began his own anti-slavery publications and became a ‘conductor’ on the Underground Railroad.

-After his escape from slavery, Douglass chose his new last name from a character in the Sir Walter Scott book The Lady of the Lake...
-Douglass married Anna Murray, a free black woman, shortly after his escape from slavery in 1838.
+After his escape from slavery, Frederick Douglass chose his new last name from a character in the Sir Walter Scott book The Lady of the Lake… Frederick Douglass married Anna Murray, a free black woman, shortly after his escape from slavery in 1838.
 They had four children: Rosetta (b.
 1839), Lewis (b.
 1840), Frederick Jr. (b.
 1842) and Charles (b.
 1844).
 Anna Douglass died in 1882, and two years later Douglass married Helen Pitts, a white woman who had been his secretary.